Saving the Church of St. Luke Poulton

 The days of the Church of St. Luke Poulton (also Poolton) on the Wirral in Wallasey had almost reached their number.
 The Church was officially closed in 2011 and destruction and resale for commercial use had been considered at various points.

-It is however with great pride that we are able to confirm the role of Fiona Bruce LLP in preserving the use of the building and its surrounding grounds for the benefit of future generations, particularly the youth of the area.
+It is however with great pride that we are able to confirm the role of Fiona Bruce Solicitors in preserving the use of the building and its surrounding grounds for the benefit of future generations, particularly the youth of the area.

 We were initially approached in September 2012 by the individuals who would eventually be the trustees of the charity that has now completed the purchase of the former church building.

 The vision of the founding trustees was to acquire the church and use it as an office base for multiple Christian organisations, as well as using it to educate and inspire future generations in regards to the rich Christian heritage that they are blessed with in the UK.